-Taking you back to the 60’s and the time of the British invasion (here in the US) is another great way to recapture a youthful feeling.
-That’s perfect for singles over 50 but is a fair question about musical preference for any age.
+Taking you back to the ’60s and the time of the British invasion (here in the US) is another great way to recapture a youthful feeling.
+That’s perfect for singles over 50, but it is a fair question about the musical preference for any age.

-Exploring the idea of where you prefer to spend your free time can open up a rich path for conversation about vacations and where people feel their best.
+Exploring the idea of where you prefer to spend your free time can open up a rich path for a conversation about vacations and where people feel their best.

 Some people are purists and like only cheese, while others consider a wide range of toppings from spinach and broccoli to bacon or pineapple. it’s just a fun question and easy to answer.